daidensacha/mp3-garden-journal/README.md

 - ***Grid*** Its pretty straight forward and similar in many ways to bootstrap.
 Some class names are similar, i.e. ```.row``` and ```.col```.
 The grid class syntax is also pretty simple to grasp.
 - ***Collapsible*** The Material Design name for what is better known as an accordion.
 I needed to reasearch how to implement the accordion, and decide teh best way to display the garden event information.
 - ***Collection*** Material Design name for a list.
 I wanted to use it for displaying the list of plants, and also the list of categories.
-- ***Tabs	(confict...)*** It was my initial plant to try to display the events by month in tabs, but Materializecss uses teh image carousel css in the tabs, and this created a confict with the image slider.
+- ***Tabs	(conflict)*** My initial plan was to show the events by month in tabs, but Materializecss uses the image carousel css in the tabs, which created a conflict with the image slider.
 The tabs automatically scrolled.
 Furthermore, with limited time to sort the issues, I decided to go an easier route.
-I didn't use tabs in my project, and overall I'm happy I went the "Collapsilble" route.
+I didn't use tabs in my project, and overall I'm happy I went the "Collapsible" route.
 - ***Image slider*** I wanted to have this as teh main feature when the user lands on the homepage.
 One image relating to each season, Spring, Summer, Autumn, Winter.
 I found my images on Deposit photos, and created the slider images from the stock images.
 - ***Forms*** I needed to look at the form elements, see the implementation proceedure, to know in advance what I was going to implement before I came to it.
 - ***Modal*** The plan was to use modals, to display plant information, and also for the contact form.
 I changed the form from HTML to Flask-WTForms in the end, to stay with Python so did away with the form modal.
 I used modals for the delete confirmation messages.